StefanScherer/docker-windows-box/swarm-demo/README.md

 ## Create the boxes

 You need Vagrant, VirtualBox and the [windows_2016_docker](https://github.com/StefanScherer/packer-windows) Vagrant box on your host.
-This demo is tested on OSX with VirtualBox 5.0.26.
+This demo is tested on OSX with VirtualBox 5.1.8 and VMware Fusion Pro 8.5.2.

 First create a new swarm token and overwrite the file `config/swarm-token`.
 Then just run